sujit79/sleep-app/README.md

 Frameworks like Angular/React or any other including Mobile (Flutter for exampe), because of static nature in the outputs.
 Any user feedback is welcome.

-# Warning
+> [!WARNING]

-The Below warning will go away when the project is upgraded to rails 8.0
+>The Below warning will go away when the project is upgraded to rails 8.0
-'''
-DEPRECATION WARNING: ActiveSupport::ProxyObject is deprecated and will be removed in Rails 8.0.
+>DEPRECATION WARNING: ActiveSupport::ProxyObject is deprecated and will be removed in Rails 8.0.
-Use Ruby's built-in BasicObject instead.
+>Use Ruby's built-in BasicObject instead.
- (called from <main> at C:/project/sentiment/sleep-app/config/application.rb:7) DEPRECATION WARNING: ActiveSupport::ProxyObject is deprecated and will be removed in Rails 8.0.
+> (called from <main> at C:/project/sentiment/sleep-app/config/application.rb:7)
+>DEPRECATION WARNING: ActiveSupport::ProxyObject is deprecated and will be removed in Rails 8.0.
-Use Ruby's built-in BasicObject instead.
+>Use Ruby's built-in BasicObject instead.
- (called from <main> at C:/project/sentiment/sleep-app/config/application.rb:7)
+>(called from <main> at C:/project/sentiment/sleep-app/config/application.rb:7)
- '''